systemaniacal/local/README.md

 Please note that currently the code is limited to a maximum of three arguments to the smart contract.

 TODO: add arbritrary number of arguments

+## Current Features

+* Open a wallet using an encyrpted WIF
+* Get a list of transactions for any known address - does not require login
+* Get the balance of any known address - does not require login
+* Test invoke smart contracts, with parameters, to determine gas cost and test
+* Send invoke smart contracts with parameters and arguments
+* Authorize both types of smart contract invocations as requested by third-party dApp

+## Future Features

+* Contact book that remembers addresses used
+* Configurable watch wallet for any saved addresses to display balances all in one view
+* Create wallet
+* Import Wallet
+* Export Wallet
+* Ledger hardware support
+* Any ideas from the community!